I found an interesting query among last week’s Search Terms:

 Similes in OPM also often come in bulk.
-The verses of Munimuni’s “Sa ‘Yo” has a list of similes that compare a lover’s body parts to naturally occurring events and objects (e.g. “ang buhok mo’y parang gabing numinipis”, “ang ngiti mo’y parang isang tala”).
+The verses of Munimuni’s “Sa ‘Yo” has a list of similes that compare a lover’s body parts to naturally occurring phenomena (e.g. “ang buhok mo’y parang gabing numinipis”, “ang ngiti mo’y parang isang tala”).

 BP Valenzuela’s “Even If You Asked Me” also mentions not one, not two, but three similes (and a metaphor):

 I like the progression of the stanza above because the similes are thematically and chronologically linked.
 Aegis’ “Sinta”, meanwhile, also has multi-similes that are interconnected, not by images, but by the way they sound (a.k.a pun):

 Lines like these show how lyrics in Filipino or Tagalog can play around with even the stalest clichés.
 Take the statement love is like a drug for example.
 This line has been used way too many times in pop music, but Bamboo re-frames the simile by laying out a distinctly Pinoy scene in “Masaya”:

 By channeling the love-is-a-drug comparison through a resident adik, Bamboo enables a tired cliché to pack a solid punch.
 Aray. ✊😢

 Metaphors also portray comparisons but without using the words “like” or “tulad.”
 Instead of looking for these keywords, we identify a metaphor by determining which objects are being compared.